prathimacode-hub/PyAlgo-Tree/Sorting/Merge Sort/README.md

 calls itself for the two halves, and then merges the two sorted halves.

 ### Algorithm
-* Set first element as minimum.
-* Compare the minimum element with second element and if the second element is smaller then assign it to minimum.
-* Then,go on comparing minimum to the end of array.
-* Swap the first element and minimum.
-* For next iteration start from the second element as first element is already sorted.
-* Repeat these steps till array is sorted.
 * Find the middle point to divide the array into two halves:
              middle m = l+ (r-l)/2
 * Call mergeSort for first half: